andogy/MCH/English/README.md

 ## Introdution

 ### Production
-Our Production team is Open to join,You Can add to us Team,But We Communicate on Tencent QQ and Most people use Chinese So May have some Barriers For non chinese speaker
+Our Production team is Open to join,You Can add to us Team,But We Communicate on [Tencent QQ](https://play.google.com/store/apps/details?id=com.tencent.mobileqq&hl=zh&gl=US&referrer=utm_source%3Dgoogle%26utm_medium%3Dorganic%26utm_term%3D%E4%B8%8B%E8%BD%BDqq&pcampaignid=APPU_1_J92HYPrwHu3EmAXinaOYBA) and Most people use Chinese <br>
+So May have some Barriers For non chinese speaker

 If you're interested